The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Baby doing advanced tummy time pushing up on arms

-Here's the data the AAP doesn't advertise: Tummy time actually PREVENTS SIDS when done correctly.
+Here's something most parents don't hear: Tummy time actually helps prevent SIDS when done correctly.

 Supervised tummy time while awake: